concord-consortium/tracked-question-report/README.md

 It expects two URL params: `offering` and `token`.
 If they are not provided, it will be using fake data, so it's easy to work on some features without connecting to the real Portal or Lara instances.

+There is a [demo of the report](http://concord-consortium.github.io/tracked-question-report/) on github pages..

 ### Development